IRNAS/smartparks-rhino-tracker-firmware/README.md

 Pulse input does the following:
 - Increment the field in status packet `pulse_count`
 - When `pulse_count` is greater then `pulse_threshold`, send status packet and reset the field.
 Set to 0 to send data on every pulse.
-- The device trigger sending at most often on `pulse_min_interval` in seconds, maximal value 255s.
+- The device trigger sending at most often on `pulse_min_interval` in seconds, maximum value 65535.

 Pulse output does the following:
 - Replicate the input pulse to the output